hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 For more details refer to [Department Student Learning Outcomes](/a5Vq_rZQRI2_f6ylivvNiA) modeled after American Chemical Society Standards.

 ### Course materials and technology

 - **Techniques Reference Manual** Experiments in this course is based on the textbook titled "Micro-scale Approach to Organic Laboratory Techniques" by Pavia et al. This title is still listed as the official required course textbook, but we are in the process of phasing it out.
 If you own a copy of Pavia's textbook (5th or 6th edition), you can use it in addition to the [LibreTexts book by Lisa Nichols](https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Book:_Organic_Chemistry_Lab_Techniques_(Nichols)) Check Canvas for complete information about the textbook.
 - **Personal protective equipment (PPE)**: Lab coat and approved safety goggles.
 Disposable nitrile gloves will be provided.
-- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [INSERT LINK](https://).
+- **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [https://fresnostate.instructure.com/courses/61072](https://fresnostate.instructure.com/courses/61072).
 The Canvas site will house assignments, grades, and links to materials/resources.
 - **Personal computer:** You will need a x86 class personal computer that can run standalone desktop applications.
 Mobile devices can be used but they are inferior or incompatible with software we will use.
 - **Zoom:** Virtual meetings (if any) will be held via Zoom.
 Links and passwords to zoom meetings will be published on Canvas.
 - **Document scanning tool**: Many assignments in this course are designed to be prepared by hand on paper.
 Few people own document scanners nowadays, but a mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are number of options available for both iOS and Android.
 Find one that you like and learn how to use it.